 How Much Is Snapchat Worth?

-Snapchat is a multimedia messaging app owned by Snap Inc. The app has seen its fair share of challenges in recent years — including a Federal Trade Commission charge that Snapchat misled users about its noted feature that photos and videos disappear “forever” once sent — but it is still one of the most popular social media apps among young people.
-Review the figures below to learn more about the company’s market value and find out if it’s a smart investment for you.
+Snapchat is a multimedia messaging app owned by Snap Inc. The app has seen its fair share of challenges in recent years — including a Federal Trade Commission charge that Snapchat misled users about its noted feature that photos and videos disappear “forever” once sent — but it is still one of the most popular social media apps among young people, averaging 347 million daily users who spend an average of more than 30 minutes per day on the app.

 |GOBankingRates’ Evaluation of Snapchat’s Net Worth||$1.07 billion|

-Snapchat Net Worth: -$4B
+Snapchat’s Net Worth: $1.07B

 Although market cap gives you a sense of what the market values a company at, the number can be based on hundreds of factors, big and small, that boil down to market volatility.
-The GOBankingRates Evaluation of a company’s net worth, however, considers figures like assets and revenue, using a company’s income statements for the last three fiscal years to draw a conclusion of its value.
+The GOBankingRates Evaluation of a company’s net worth, however, considers figures like assets and revenue, using a company’s income statements and balance sheets for the last three fiscal years to draw a conclusion of its value.

 Snap Faces User Experience Challenges